Sports Card Consignment in Sarasota

 How Material Is Handled

-Final tier placement is based on what produces the best overall result - not on forcing material into a predefined category.
+Each submission is reviewed and placed into an appropriate approach based on value, condition, quantity, and expected outcome.
+Final placement is based on what produces the best overall result — not forcing material into a predefined category.

 -